../E25161-16.epub /> ../E25161-16.mobi />

 As part of the target type definition, you can define the types of credentials specific to the plug-in target type.
-Examples could be the username and password required by the plug-in to connect to a target instance to collect metric data, or to invoke a specific Enterprise Manager job.
+For example, you can define the username and password required by the plug-in to connect to a target instance to collect metric data, or to invoke a specific Enterprise Manager job.

-The Enterprise Manager credential subsystem enables Enterprise Manager administrators to store credentials, in a secure manner, as preferences or operation credentials.
-The credentials can then be used to perform different system management activities, such as real-time monitoring, patching, provisioning, and other target administrative operations.
+The Enterprise Manager credential subsystem enables Enterprise Manager administrators to store credentials in a secure manner as preferences or operation credentials.
+The credentials can then be used to perform various system management activities such as real-time monitoring, patching, provisioning, and other target administrative operations.

 This chapter covers the following:

 The following sections describe the concepts associated with credential service integration:

 Credential type is the type of authentication supported by a target type.
 Various authentication schemes are supported, including native agent authentication and SSH.
 Fore more information, see Section 16.1.1, "Understanding Credential Types".

 A named credential contains a users' authentication information on a system and can be a user name and password, a public key-private key pair, or an X509v3 certificate.
 For more information, see Section 16.1.2, "About Named Credentials".

 An authenticating target type is the target type that a credential can authenticate against.
 For more information, see Section 16.1.3, "Authenticating Target Types".